ShanchuanHong/mini-project/source_code/report.md

 ### Part3 and Part4

-under the root path, make sure the directories for img/ and logs/ are created.
+under the ``source_code`` path, make sure the directories for img/ and logs/ are created.

 ```img/
 img/